This information is about general free school meals entitlement.

 Families wishing to claim the allowance can do so in a number of ways.

-You can print off the form below, fill it in and return it to your child’s school or directly to the Education Service - please see the contact details on the right.
+You can print off the form below, fill it in and return it to your child’s school or directly to the Education Service - please see the contact details on this page.

-Alternatively, you can get an application form from the school that your child / children attend or from the Isle of Anglesey County Council Education Service - please see the contact details on the right.
+Alternatively, you can get an application form from the school that your child / children attend or from the Isle of Anglesey County Council Education Service - please see the contact details on this page.
 These can be completed and returned to the school or direct to the Education Service.

 More information about good food in Anglesey's schools